caiettia/Thesis-Project/README.md

 ![residsgam](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/project_4/NWKernel_residualsplot.png)
 ![resids gam](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/project_4/resids_NW.png)

-From the above plot of residuals, we can easily see the normal distribution of the GAM's residuals.
-The NW kernel density estimation, however, does not appear to showcase a normal distribution, indicating that the NW Kernel Density Estimation is not as effective in estimating the RMSD variable for this data set.
-This is because the lack of normal distribution for errors for a model indicates that the model itself has errors that are biased to specific input features.
-The quantile plots can also show us how the data fits to a normal distribution, the y=x line in red.
-We can see for the NW kernel density estimation how the residuals certainly do not fit to the red line well, a strong visual indication of the poor R-squared value that we observe for this method.
-For the GAM however, we see a better quantile plot but still do not observe the data fitting admirably to the normal distribution.
-Thus, we can say that for this application of models, the Generalized Additive Model performed most admirably of the two!
+From the above plot of residuals, we can easily see the normal distribution of the GAM's residuals yet there appears to be a slight deviation from a mean of 0 in the residuals.
+We can observe there to be a slight negative skew from the mean on residuals for the GAM plot.
+The NW kernel density estimation, also appears to have a normal distribution of residual errors, indicating that the NW Kernel Density Estimation is more effective in estimating the RMSD variable for this data set.
+Yet from these two histograms of residuals, we can certainly observe the better performance of the NW Kernel Density Estimation as the residuals more closely follow a normal distribution relative to the residual plots for the GAM.
+The quantile plots can also show us how the data fits to a normal distribution.
+For the GAM plot, we see the normal distribution represented by the red line plot at y=x, while for the NW plot we can observe the normal distribution centered around x=0.
+From this, we learn that a majority of the residuals for the NW plot are centered around x=0 while the GAM plot of residuals showcases more points deviating from the red line.
+This is notable in the range of values where x < -1.25.
+These residuals greater than the normal distribution line showcase a skew in the model and We can see for the NW kernel density estimation how the residuals certainly do not fit to the red line well, a strong visual indication of the relatively poor R-squared value that we observe for this method.
+Thus, we can say that for this application of models, the Nadaraya-Watson Kernel Density Estimation method performed most admirably of the two!